Same Roof Rule

-The Criminal Injuries Compensation Scheme was introduced in 1964 to compensate innocent victims of crimes of violence.
-However, paragraph 19 of the 2012 scheme stated that:
+Introduced in 1964 to compensate innocent victims of crimes of violence, The Criminal Injuries Compensation Scheme included specific dates that could not be included.
+Paragraph 19 of the 2012 scheme stated the following:

 “An award will not be made in respect of a criminal injury sustained before 1 October 1979 if, at the time of the incident giving rise to that injury, the applicant and the assailant were living together as members of the same family.”

-This section denied compensation to victims of violent crimes (before 1979), if they lived with their attacker at the time.
+Basically, this section of the Same Roof Rule meant victims of violent crimes before 1979 would be denied compensation if they lived with their attacker at the time.

-The Civil Litigation team of Watson Woodhouse challenged this rule on behalf of a lady, JT, from Teesside.
+Strongly believing this rule required change, The Civil Litigation team of Watson Woodhouse challenged it on behalf of a lady, JT, from Teesside.
+We were successful.

-The team successfully challenged the rule with the Court of Appeal case of JT -v- First Tier Tribunal.
-It was found that the rule unlawfully discriminated against our client.
-Subsequently, Parliament decided to take out this unfair and discriminatory rule out of the Scheme completely.
-The Same Roof Rule was overturned.
+The challenge was made through the Court of Appeal with the case of JT -v- First Tier Tribunal.
+It was found the rule unlawfully discriminated against our client.
+Subsequently, Parliament decided to take this unfair and discriminatory rule out of the Scheme completely, resulting in, The Same Roof Rule being overturned.

-This means that JT and other victims of assault between 1964 and 1979 can now apply for compensation.
+Due to the abolition of the Same Roof Rule, JT and other victims who experienced assault between 1964 and 1979 can now apply for compensation.

 If you were the victim of assault by someone you were living with between 1964 and 1979, you may now be able to make a successful application to the CICA.

-Speak to Watson Woodhouse who have successfully overturned this rule.
-We have specialists in this field and an in-depth understanding of challenges that survivors can face having challenged this rule in the Court of Appeal.
+Speak to our specialist team of solicitors at Watson Woodhouse who’ve experienced the success of overturning this rule.
+Our experts in this field have an in-depth understanding of the challenges victims of abuse face having questioned this rule and won in the Court of Appeal.